-Washable nappies that can be used again and again.
-They consist of an absorbent layer, a waterproof layer, and a biodegradable or washable liner to capture the solids.
+Reusable nappies are washable nappies that can be used again and again.
+They consist of an absorbent layer, a waterproof layer and an optional biodegradable or washable liner.
 Modern designs make using, washing and drying easy.
-Usually, reusable nappies are cotton, organic cotton, bamboo, hemp, microfibre, wool.
+There are three main types of reusable nappies:

 Cost: around £1 – £3 per nappy.